Ciro Alves: Chonburi F.C.

 At the age of 28 in 2018, when his promising talent was unfulfilled, Ciro gave Asia a second try with a move to top-flight Thailand club Chonburi, which resurrected his career.
 He played in 31 matches, a lot more playing time than in any other of his post-Recife clubs, and scored five goals.

 Indonesia

 His success in Thailand attracted offers from Indonesia, including the army-owned Persikabo 1973 where he played for three years - the longest spell after his promising start with Recife.
 He scored 35 goals in 67 matches for Persikabo, proving that he was a prolific striker who can carry his team.
-His performance led Persib Bandung, the club with the largest fanbase in Liga 1, to secure his service for the 2022-23 season of Liga 1 and the club's participation in the 2023 AFC Cup.
+His performance led Persib Bandung, the club with the largest fanbase in Liga 1, to secure his service for the 2022–23 season of Liga 1 and the club's participation in the 2023 AFC Cup.

+Ciro scored one goal in the 2024 Liga 1 (Indonesia) finals as Persib Bandung won the first leg 3-0.
+He provided two assist in the second leg as Persib won 3-1 in the second leg and 6-1 in aggregate to win the 2024 Liga 1.

 International career

 Ciro was a member of the Brazil national under-20 football team in 2009 when he played in the 2009 FIFA U-20 World Cup, in which Brazil came second.
+He scored a goal against Australia in the tournament.